TheOnlyBeardedBeast/mobx-react-ts-todo/README.md

   };

   @action public removeItem(item: ITodoItem) {
-    const indexToRemove = this.todoItems.findIndex(
+    const indexToRemove = this._todoItems.findIndex(
       (todo) => todo.id === item.id
     );

     this.todoItems.splice(indexToRemove, 1);
   }

+  @action public setEditItem(item: ITodoItem) {
+    this.itemToEdit = item;
   }
+}
 ```

 As you can see a mobx store is simply just a `class` with properties and methods.
 Mobx properties are mutable.

+If you are using decorators please use the `makeObserver(this)` inside the stores constructor.

 You can even use abstraction to have a base class for multiple stores...

 If you want to use a property in React, you need to decorate it with the `@observable` decorator.
 All the observables are mutable.
+I strict mode the observables are mutable only inside actions.
+If you take a risk of worse debugging processs, you can disable the strict mode and use setters to mutate the observables outsade the store.

 Every callable action should be decorated with the `@action` decorator.

 The `@computed` decorator enables us to access data from one or multiple observable properties, the computed values are recalculated if one of the observables used inside the computed property changes.

 The `@action` decorator enables us to change data in the store, using this decorator is not necessary, but helpful in the debugging process.

-Having a setter enables us to mutate our observable outside the store (in components or helper functions), the setter is an action with the action decorator.

 ## Make it possible to use Mobx with React